|

 Two years later, John's daughter Jessie returned from Brussels with her children, and stayed with him

-at the home at View Place for the next three years, ultimately leaving for Glasgow in October 1910, and then on to Brussels
+at the home at View Place for the next three years, ultimately leaving for Glasgow in October 1910, where she resided for

 On December 6th 1910, John and Annie had to go through the heartache of watching their daughter Elizabeth